gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/README.md

 #### Note (regarding changes from Milestone 1)
 - Did not go forward with the decision to add leak messages because when extending an existing leaking pipe, this would be considered a new leak, resulting in messages being sent often during casual base-building when setting up liquid flow systems.
 ### Review

+Gabriel Matias Falcão (67775), 24/10/2025

+*This could be developed further as a sort of alert system, using the chat or some user interface, in which the player could sort between alerts (destroyed units, pipes, blocks...)*

+Manuel Oliveira (68547), 24/10/2025

+*The feature looks worth implementing if not too worksome for our timeframe.*

 *(Please add your user story review here)*
 ## Note about content of the following work